MasterfulPleb/obb.com/README.md

   https://github.com/MasterfulPleb/bee-movie-comment-scraper
   & https://github.com/MasterfulPleb/bee-movie-comment-updater

-The typescript is completely unnecessary i just wanted to give it a shot
+The typescript is completely unnecessary i just wanted to try it out a bit

 The server is in liveobb.js